When I was six years old a German bomb went off just outside our backyard.

 Only this time was different.
 I happened to say something about a good thing that would happen “when we’ve won the war,” and my mother, not one normally to be downbeat, said quietly, “We might not win the war.”
 It was not, as I say, at all like her, and I never heard her say anything like it again.
 But she said it that time, and I did not forget it.

 All this means, I suppose, that I grew up with a sense of insecurity.
-I did not have the insecurity that many people younger than I seem to have, insecurity springing from experience of a broken home, cruelty from family members, and things of that kind.
+I did not have the insecurity that many people younger than I seem to have, insecurity springing from experience of a broken home, cruelty and abuse from family members and things of that kind.
 But I have always had a fairly vivid sense that society in general, civil order and discipline, the entire structure that makes possible day-to-day life for ordinary people, can easily fall apart.
 We need then to be rather protective of it, at least so far as we can do that with honour.
 This, I suppose, is why I am rather fussy about keeping society’s norms in small ways—paying taxes, saying please and thank you, being kind to those less fortunate than myself, and so on.
 These are easy things to do.
 And if we cannot do what is easy, what shall we do when things get difficult?
 If they do this when the wood is green, what will happen when it is dry?
-For the answer to that question we have only to look at pictures of refugees in World War II, or the horrors in Iraq or Afghanistan, or… but there is always something new.
+For the answer to that question we have only to look at pictures of refugees in World War II, or the horrors in Iraq or Afghanistan, or the people in the Syrian cities, or … but there is always something new.